infoacs747-cmyk/wireframing/README.md

 -   **Early Identification of Issues:** Wireframes allow developers to spot potential usability and functionality problems early on, before any code is written.
 This saves significant time and resources that would otherwise be spent on fixing issues later in the development cycle.
 -   **Improved Communication:** Wireframes act as a shared blueprint for the entire team—developers, designers, and stakeholders.
 They provide a clear visual representation of the final product, ensuring everyone is on the same page and reducing misunderstandings.
 -   **Structured Development:** With a clear wireframe, developers have a solid guide for structuring the application's code and user interface.
 This helps them plan the technical architecture more effectively and focus on building a functional, well-organized product.
+---
+## Wireframing in Practice

+Wireframing plays a critical role in catching and resolving potential usability issues before a single line of code is written.
+A real-world example of this is the redesign of a mobile banking application.

+**Scenario:** The original application had a complex navigation flow for transferring money, causing user confusion and high error rates.

+**How Wireframing Helped:** Before any development began, the design team created low-fidelity wireframes that focused on simplifying the transfer process.
+They used the wireframes to conduct quick usability tests with a small group of users.
+Through these tests, they discovered that users struggled with the multi-step form and preferred a single, consolidated screen for all transfer information.

+**Impact:** By identifying this issue early, the team was able to refine the wireframes to a one-page design.
+This new design was then approved and passed on to the developers.
+The final product had a much more intuitive user experience, which led to a significant increase in user satisfaction and a decrease in customer support inquiries.

+In conclusion, wireframing serves as an invaluable tool for ensuring a user-friendly design.
+It allows teams to test and iterate on ideas quickly and cheaply, ultimately leading to a more effective and successful final product.